-Your Brooklyn kids dentist Dr. Marina Krepkh is trained to notice the habits and changes in your kids’ teeth early on.
+Your top rates Brooklyn kids dentist Dr. Marina Krepkh is trained to notice the habits and changes in your kids’ teeth early on.
 It’s important to stop the behavior either by:

 - Bringing it to your attention to help correct as needed